Right Now, Wrong Then: Non-Stationary Direct Preference Optimization under Preference Drift: Experiments

+Stationary algorithms treat the non-stationary preferences within the data as label noise.
+Thus, for early change points, the stationary algorithms see broadly correct preference labels as the majority of the dataset consists of data after the change point.
+As the change point occurs later, far more of the dataset is likely to have the incorrect preference, which is then learned by the stationary baseline, whilst NS-DPO focuses learning only on the later correctly labeled samples.
+It is also important to consider how many data points are affected by the preference change.
+We capture this in the $\rhodiff$ parameter.
+As more of the data experiences preference drift (higher values of $\rhodiff$) the more beneficial a non-stationary algorithm like NS-DPO is.
+We can see this in \Cref{fig: llama3_1b_chpt_nsdpo_vs_dpo} where NS-DPO achieves the strongest win rate at later change points when $\rhodiff=0.9$.\looseness=-1

-\paragraph{How does NS-DPO perform under \emph{gradual} preference drifts?} As well as the strength of the preference shift, different schedules of preference drift can also affect the performance of preference optimization algorithms.
-Here we investigate cases where preference drift happens gradually over time.
-In \Cref{fig: NSDPO_tvhh2_gradual_llama2}, we see that NS-DPO outperforms the DPO reward accuracy by over $ 10\%$ on the TVHH dataset with gradual preference drift.
+\textbf{How does NS-DPO perform under \emph{gradual} preference drifts?} Here we investigate how LLMs trained with NS-DPO perform when preference drift happens gradually over time.
+In \Cref{fig: full-finetuning+tvhh} [Right], we see that NS-DPO outperforms the DPO reward accuracy by over $ 10\%$ on the TV-HH dataset with gradual preference drift.
 We note that the performance of NS-DPO is dependent upon the value of $\gamma$ chosen, however both approaches outperform the stationary baseline.
 The experiment results on the 2C NSGO dataset, which also simulates a gradual drift of preferences, are given in \Cref{fig: experiment_nsgo2c}.
 NS-DPO shows significantly better performance compared to stationary DPO, showing a performance gap of nearly 10\% in reward accuracy.
-This difference is mainly caused by stationary methods failing to efficiently learn from datapoints at later time steps. tDPO, which trains the policy with time step information appended to the prompt, does not show a significant difference from stationary DPO.\looseness=-1
+This difference is mainly caused by stationary methods failing to efficiently learn from datapoints at later time steps. tDPO, which trains the policy with time step information appended to the prompt, does not show a significant difference from stationary DPO.

+\textbf{How does NS-DPO perform under \emph{no} preference drift?} While NS-DPO is proposed to address scenarios where preference drift happens, one natural question that follows is whether NS-DPO performs worse than stationary DPO when the dataset is stationary, containing no preference drift.
+In order to answer this question, we train NS-DPO and stationary DPO on the UltraFeedback-RM and UltraFeedback-RM datasets without introducing any preference drift.
+Note that based on the definition of $\tcp$, stationary datasets are equivalent to datasets with $\tcp=0$.
+As demonstrated in \Cref{fig: ufb-stationary}, the model trained with NS-DPO using the stationary UltraFeedback dataset shows almost identical reward accuracy as the model trained with stationary DPO.
+The AlpacaEval2 results in \Cref{tab:win rates} also support this, where NS-DPO actually shows higher LCWR than DPO even without any preference drift in the dataset.